joshado/rubygems-precompiled/README.md

 When doing this, ensure you don't have either the simple_gem or compiled_gem installed locally, as this will inevitably confuse poor rubygems.

+#### Fixture gems
+The sources to build the gems used in the test are included in the gem-sources.tar.gz file in the fixtures directory.
+If you need to change these you will have to extract the file modify the sources and re-create the .tar.gz archive, as well as putting the new gems in place in the fixtures directory.